cambridgehackers/zynq-boot/README.md

 The boot.bin is board-specific, because the first stage boot loader (fsbl) and the devicetree are both board-specific.

+To see all possible make targets, please just type: make

+To build a everything for a zedboard: make all.zedboard

-To build a boot.bin for a zedboard: make BOARD=zedboard all
+To build just a boot.bin for a zedboard: make bootbin.zedboard

-To build a boot.bin for a zc702: make BOARD=zc702 all
+To build a everything for a zc702: make all.zc702

-To build a boot.bin for a zc706: make BOARD=zc706 all
+To build a everything for a zc706: make all.zc706

 Building on Mac
 ===============